Protecting Your Rights in Medical Malpractice Cases

 How Does Arkansas Define Medical Malpractice?

-Malpractice suits, however, are often complex and they can be expensive to win.
+Cases often arise when doctors deviate from the accepted practices, when hospitals provide improper care, when there are preventable issues with medications, nursing care, or sanitation, or when local, state, or federal agencies that operate hospitals act negligently.
+Malpractice suits, however, are often complex and can be expensive to win.
 While you can theoretically seek compensation for any injury caused by a doctor, it may be unrealistic to sue for a minor injury.
 It’s important to consult with an attorney who can help you decide if your claim is worth pursuing.

 What You May Not Know About Hospital Negligence

 When you’re in a hospital, it’s likely that you’ll see more than one person during your stay.
 Patients may switch from nurses, doctors, and specialists.
-Their records need to have accurate information, so those taking care of them can administer the best care possible.
+Their records need to have accurate information so those taking care of them can administer the best care possible.
 When poor records are kept, patients are put at risk.
-Details that don’t make it to the records or sloppy record keeping could mean giving a patient medicine they’re allergic to or missing a crucial piece of information about their medical history.
+Details that don’t make it to the records or sloppy record keeping could mean giving a patient medicine they’re allergic to or missing crucial information about their medical history.

-When the hospital isn’t in sync, mistakes will happen and patients will suffer.
-Your Little Rock medical malpractice lawyer may look at the protocols and policies of the hospital to see if your injury was caused by something like a clerical error.
+Miscommunication is also an issue that could be devastating to patients.
+Hospital staff must clearly communicate to ensure everyone is on the same page and the patient gets the care they need.
+When someone in charge isn’t informed about the patient, they may do something that harms the patient.
+When the hospital isn’t in sync, mistakes will happen, and patients will suffer.
+Your Little Rock medical malpractice lawyer may look at the hospital’s protocols and policies to see if your injury was caused by something like a clerical error.
 We will then calculate your losses and determine what you’re owed.

 What Damages Can a Victim Recover?